 To succeed in our effort to protect this land and open hiking trails for public use, SVT must raise $185,000 by December 2018.
 Please help us save this land!

-See the Smith Property for yourself at an upcoming SVT program:
+See the Smith Property for yourself at this upcoming SVT program:

 - August 4, 2018 10:00 am: Explore the Smith Land: Black Pond Walk Learn more and register